 We will consider all code of ethics as this is essential for coexistence.
-We follow this code to avoid confrontations or irrational disputes.
-Without them we would have no basis for what is generally understood as good and bad actions or seen as acceptable to the brand.
+Follow this code will serve to avoid confrontations or irrational disputes.
+Without them we would have no basis for what they imply good and evil concept of what is generally understood as good and bad actions.

-Chapter 7: Project Development
+6 Project Development

-In this Chapter we will cover the Aquaponics System as a physical object, mechanical system and a system supported by electronic.
-We will look at the physical appearance of the system and how it is set up including all different materials/modules incorporated within the design.
-We will also look at how the system works within the design and how different aspects of the design affect the system's effectiveness.
-Then in the final, we will describe electronic components, why we chose these components and how they will work together in the system.
+In this Chapter we will cover the Aquaponics System as both a physical object and mechanical system.
+We will look at the physical appearance of the system and how it is set up including all different materials/modules incorporated within the design and we will also look at how the system works within the design and how different aspects of the design affect the system's effectiveness.

-7.2.
-Architecture
+6.2 Architecture